samcurteis/samcurteis/README.md

 - 🌱 I’m currently learning **Redux and Jest**

-- 👨‍💻 All of my deployed projects are available at [samuelcurteis.dev](samuelcurteis.dev)
+- 👨‍💻 Check out my portfolio at [samuelcurteis.dev](samuelcurteis.dev)

 - 📫 How to reach me: samcurteis@gmail.com | +44 7578 540 842 | [in/samcurteis](https://www.linkedin.com/in/samcurteis/)